-Supply Chain Stories: Logistical Media and the Fake Goods Economy
+Supply Chain Stories: Logistical Media, Fake Goods, and NFTs

 Susan Zieger will give a talk on the growth of the Fake Goods Economy and the values created by the supply chain.

 This seminar is jointly organized by the Center for the Sociology of Organizations (CSO) and the médialab.

 "Two strange new breeds of twenty-first century goods offer insight into our global economic ecology.
 The fake or counterfeit good is a putatively inferior product that infringes intellectual property rights, such as the ersatz Louis Vuitton handbag.
 The rise of online and social media shopping has multiplied fakes, some of which are even made in the same factories as the authentic brands they imitate.
 Likewise, the NFT or “nonfungible token,” a block of code on a chain in a distributed ledger that corresponds to a digital image, similarly provokes and confounds authenticity.
 Though they promise unique, verifiable, and irrevocable ownership, they too can be faked, and even their legitimate forms are approached with suspicion.

 My talk investigates these phenomena through the supply chain stories that logistical media tells about them.
 Logistics is the efficient movement of goods, people, and information to optimize profit; logistical media are all the technical modes of coordination that support it, from paper bills of lading to supply chain software, from electronic seals and contact chips to QR codes and RFID scans, from Blockchain-based authentication to social media posts and feeds.
 Aiming to make a good’s journey transparent, they quickly become more complex and open to interpretation.
 Fake goods’ stories are often told by the customs and border patrol that seek to eliminate them; NFTs, which are themselves the documentation of the digital supply chain that produces them, give turbulent accounts of their ontology and value.